A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: Abstract

 \section{Abstract}

 The safe deployment of autonomous systems in safety-critical environments requires a paradigm that synergises human expertise with AI-driven data analysis, particularly for unforeseen anomalies.
 This paper introduces AURA (Autonomous Resilience Agent), a collaborative framework for anomaly and fault diagnostics in robotics.
-AURA integrates Large Language Models (LLMs), a high-fidelity Digital Twin (DT), and human-in-the-loop interaction to identify and respond to anomalous behaviour in real time.
+AURA integrates Large Language Models (LLMs), a Digital Twin (DT), and human-in-the-loop interaction to identify and respond to anomalous behaviour in real time.
 The architecture employs a two-agent design with a distinct separation of responsibilities: i) a low-level \emph{State Anomaly Characterisation Agent} that monitors telemetry and translates data into a structured natural-language problem description, and ii) a high-level \emph{Diagnostic Reasoning Agent}, which engages a human operator in an interactive, knowledge-grounded dialogue to determine the root cause, supported by external knowledge sources.
-Crucially, the final, human-validated diagnosis is processed into a new training example that refines the low-level agent's perceptual model.
-This feedback loop allows the operator's expert knowledge to be progressively distilled into the AI, transforming it from a static tool into an adaptive partner.
-We detail the framework's operational principles and a concrete implementation, establishing a new pattern for creating trustworthy, continuously improving human-robot teams.\footnote{AURA project webpage: \url{https://markusbuchholz.github.io/aura.html}}
+Crucially, the final, human-validated diagnosis is processed into a new reference example that is used to inform the low-level agent when it encounters a similar anomaly.
+This feedback loop allows the operator's expert knowledge to be available to the AI, transforming it from a static tool into an adaptive partner.
+We detail the framework's operational principles and a concrete implementation, establishing a new pattern for creating trustworthy, continuously improving human-robot teams.\footnote{ AURA project webpage: \url{https://markusbuchholz.github.io/aura.html}}